 Merging brands is a process that requires changing the point of view and inviting customers into a new initiative.
 It is important for the process of a merger or acquisition to be done sensibly and methodically, while utilising the company’s marketing and brand management capabilities.
 Liana Dinghile, executive strategy and development director at Siegel+Gale, talks about success, challenges and communications within an M&A framework.

 Behind every brand delivering simpler experiences for customers is a leader who recognizes the inherent value in keeping things simple.
-Here we interview marketing leaders and founders of brands that have performed well in the Global Brand Simplicity Index.
-In this Simplifiers interview, we speak with Jeff Jones, recently former EVP and chief marketing officer of Target.
+Here I interview leaders, often CMOs or CEOs, that we deem simplifiers.
+In this Simplifiers interview I speak with Diana O’Brien, CMO at Deloitte.